-Regardless of the type of heating, the system is designed to maintain a minimum indoor temperature of 22°C at the outside design temperature for finished living spaces.
+Regardless of the type of heating, the system is designed to maintain a minimum indoor temperature of 22°C for finished living spaces.
 The indoor temperature is measured in the center of the room.
-This calculation is defined in the building code and may not necessarily correspond with everyone's expectation of comfort.
+This calculation is defined in the Building Code and may not necessarily correspond with everyone's expectation of comfort.